QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Appendix

 Does \ours produce tighter intervals because it is simply a better image prediction network?
-To investigate this, we compare the predictive performance of Im2Im-UQ, Im2Im-Deep and \ours.
-In Table~\ref{tbl:Mean_model_peformance}, we compare the performance of Im2Im-Deep and \ours using standard image reconstruction metrics: MSE, SSIM, PSNR, and LPIPS.
+To investigate this, we compare the predictive performance of MC-Dropout, Deep Ensemble, Im2Im-UQ, Im2Im-Deep, Im2Im-Deep-Median, and \ours.
+Im2Im-Deep-Median is a variant of Im2Im-Deep that predicts the median rather than the mean.
+Since QUTCC’s estimates are centered on the median, we train this median-predicting version of Im2Im-Deep to ensure a fair comparison.
+In Table~\ref{tbl:Mean_model_peformance}, we compare model performance using standard image reconstruction metrics: MSE, SSIM, PSNR, and LPIPS.
 For \ours, the mean prediction was obtained by setting the quantile level to $q = 0.5$.
 The results indicate that all models achieve nearly identical performance in terms of MSE, with only minor differences observed in SSIM, PSNR, and LPIPS.
 These variations are not substantial enough to suggest that \ours provides a significantly better mean prediction.
 These findings suggest that \ours’s improved uncertainty quantification predictions are not attributed to better mean prediction performance.
-Rather, its ability to more effectively characterize uncertainty appears to come from the explicit learning of quantiles during training. \sisetup{ scientific-notation=false, exponent-product=\cdot, output-exponent-marker=\text{e}, round-mode=figures, round-precision=3 }
+Rather, its ability to more effectively characterize uncertainty appears to come from the explicit learning of quantiles during training. \sisetup{ scientific-notation=false, exponent-product=\cdot, output-exponent-marker=\text{e}, round-mode=figures, round-precision=2 }